 In the Norwegian Stork Groruddalen cohort, the prevalence of GDM was higher in women of South Asian and Middle Eastern origin, compared to Western European women (1).
-Previous studies have found that women of Asian origin had a much higher risk of developing diabetes 1-2 years postpartum, compared with European women (15,16).
-Breastfeeding may, therefore, be of particular importance for some ethnic groups.
+Previous studies have found that women of Asian origin had a much higher risk of developing diabetes one to two years postpartum, compared with European women (15,16).
+Breastfeeding may therefore be of particular importance for some ethnic groups.